Dominique Lokoli

 Dominique Lokoli (born 29 January 1952) is a French former professional footballer who played as a defender.

 Career

 Born in Rouen, Lokoli began his football career at AS Choisy-le-Roi, a club located in the southeastern suburbs of Paris.
 In 1974, the right-sided defender joined a professional football club at age 22, and would appear in 148 competitive matches during five seasons with Paris Saint-Germain.
 His teammates gave him the nickname "Bip-Bip", a reference to the Warner Bros.
 Road Runner, for his pace.
 He left PSG for Division 1 rivals Nancy, and would finish his career with Auxerre, Reims and Montélimar.

 Personal life

-Lokoli is the father of French tennis player, Laurent Lokoli.
+Lokoli is of Congolese descent.
+He is the father of French tennis player, Laurent Lokoli.